Holographic fluids: a thermodynamic road to quantum physics

 The gradient expansions of classical local equilibrium theories can be obtained without detailed thermodynamic analysis.
 However, Korteweg fluids are only one of the theories where thermodynamic conditions lead to significant improvement.
-It was the case for the variational procedures of phase field theories, too, \cite{HohHal77a,PenFif90a}.
-However, in the case of sophisticated static equilibrium, like for generalised continua (see \cite{Eri99b}), or for distinguishing various dissipative effects in complicated geometries of non-Fourier heat conduction (see \cite{KovVan15a}), one cannot distinguish between the different theories without precision numerical calculations and dedicated experiments.
-The challenge is to control numerical dissipation and distinguish between numerical and physical one, \cite{PozsEta20a,TakEta22m}.
-Therefore, the direct connection of Korteweg fluids to multiple phenomena with a large amount of experimental data is exceptionally favourable for benchmarking and testing the various methodologies.
+This is also the case for the variational procedures of phase field theories \cite{HohHal77a,PenFif90a}.
+However, in the case of sophisticated static equilibrium (e.g., for generalized continua \cite{Eri99b}) or for distinguishing various dissipative effects in complicated geometries of non-Fourier heat conduction \cite{KovVan15a}, one cannot distinguish between the different theories without precise numerical calculations and dedicated experiments.
+The challenge is to control numerical dissipation and distinguish between numerical and physical dissipation \cite{PozsEta20a,TakEta22m}.
+Therefore, the direct connection of Korteweg fluids to multiple phenomena based on a large amount of experimental data is extremely helpful for benchmarking and testing the various methodologies.